How to use Plex on Steam Deck

-Need to access your hefty Plex library on your Steam Deck?
-Well, here’s the guide for you and your custom Netflix.
+Want to watch your Plex library while on your Steam Deck?
+Well, here’s how to do that for you, and that goldmine of a custom Netflix.

 While Plex is great, accessing it from any device is even better – especially without restrictions.
 On Steam Deck, installing it is ridiculously easy, and adding it into the gaming mode is even easier.